Soaring High, in the sky or on losses?

 Proposed course of action:

-Rather then creating VGF for airlines, Government may consider
+Rather than creating VGF for airlines, Government may consider

 Allowing airlines to fix fares as per viability